+Your current activities should foster the efforts of your talent pool in the future.
 The foundation of building an active talent pool for recruitment is that the recruiting process happening now should strongly affect the future of your organization.
 Organizations should find out what necessary skills, educational background, and experience are needed.
 The HR department should not rely on or use old job descriptions since the business world is evolving at a rapid rate.
 And only those who are creative will survive and thrive in the future.
 Develop new job descriptions after discovering the organization’s current and future needs.

 It is important for your talent pool to know your future needs, maybe five to ten years to come; not the requirements you had five or ten years ago when you created your job descriptions.
 By innovating and implementing new recruitment and hiring practices, you keep yourself ahead of your competitors.

+Communicate with former applicants.
 Your recruiters should not dismiss previous candidates who showed a keen interest in being part of the company by applying and going through the entire interview process.
 Your recruiters should provide a desirable and memorable experience to the applicants who go through the interview process but might not get hired.

 Communicating with these potential candidates and telling them why they did not get the chance to be a part of the organization is essential so that when a need for them arises again in the future, they will have a constructive view which will help improve their employability with the organization.
 Such candidates should be included in the talent pool because recruiters previously considered them and they have a potential of being a better fit in future.